Da-Fecto/FontawesomePageLabel/README.md

 **Important:** The Styles input in the settings need to have some data in it else it will be reinitialized.
 (You could leave a comment there.)

-*aside: I recommend editting the template, so you could use your faforite editot to edit the CSS.*
+*aside: I recommend editting the template, so you could use your faforite editor to edit the CSS.*

 ### Special Thanks to: